 Wiccan Religious Cooperative of Florida, Inc. v.
 Department of Revenue, et al., Case No. 1D03-3324, First District Court of Appeal.
 The amount in controversy is not determined at this time.
 This is an appeal of a final summary judgment order entered by the trial court dismissing the plaintiff's case.
-The plaintiff contended the Department wrongfully denied its renewal application for certificate of exemption, and that Florida's exemption for religious publications and exempting leases by religious and other charitable organizations (See Section 501(c)(3), I.R.C. of 1686) from the commercial rentals tax is unconstitutional.
-See Sections 212.06(9) and 212.08(7)(m),(p), Fla.
-Stat.
-(2003).
+The plaintiff (Wiccan) contended the Department wrongfully denied its renewal application for certificate of exemption, and that Florida's exemption for religious publications and exempting leases by religious and other charitable organizations (See Section 501(c)(3), I.R.C. of 1686) from the commercial rentals tax is unconstitutional.
+See Sections 212.06(9) and 212.08(7)(m),(p), Florida Statutes (2003).
 The order entered by the trial court held that Wiccan failed to exhaust its administrative remedies as to obtaining a renewal of its certificate of exemption.
 Based on the record in this case, there is no indication to the court that Wiccan will be denied a certificate of exemption if it complies with the information requests of the Department.
-The court further held that Section 212.06(9), Fla.
-Stat., is facially constitutional.
-With respect to the facial challenge of Section 212.06(9), Fla.
-Stat., the court held the statute does not implicate or violate the Establishment Clause of the United States Constitution.
-Finally, the court held that Subsections 212.08(7)(m) and (p), Fla.
-Stat., are constitutional as applied to Wiccan.
+The court further held that Section 212.06(9), Florida Statutes, is facially constitutional.
+With respect to the facial challenge of Section 212.06(9), Florida Statutes, the court held the statute does not implicate or violate the Establishment Clause of the United States Constitution.
+Finally, the court held that Subsections 212.08(7)(m) and (p), Florida Statutes, are constitutional as applied to Wiccan.
 The court held these subsections do not violate the Free Exercise Clause of the United States Constitution nor the Due Process Clause of the United States Constitution.

 Wiccan appealed the final order of the trial court to the First District.
-In the briefing stage.
-Oral argument has not yet been set.
+Oral argument was held on July 20, 2004.
+Awaiting the Court's decision.